Nottingham Mechanics' Institution

+They are an educational charity still based in the City.

 History

 In 1837, John Smith Wright of the Nottingham banking family, decided to form the Mechanics' Institute, modelled on the institutes which were becoming commonplace in other locations in the country.

 In October 1837 a meeting was held in the Town Hall at Weekday Cross at which 490 supporters put their names towards the scheme.